 - Gold Coins - Gold is a noble metal and is unlikely to become discoloured.
 Wash carefully in warm, even boiling, soapy water.
 Be careful, if there is any grit present it will make minute scratches on the surface.

 - Silver Coins - Silver acquires a tone through tarnishing.
-Some toning has rich blue, green, indigo, and violet "oil effects which is appreciated by most connoisseurs.
+Some toning has rich blue, green, indigo, and violet "oil effects which are appreciated by most connoisseurs.
 Do not clean any silver coin with this type of toning.
-If a silver coin is so dark brown or black that its design can hardly be seen, then it may, be worth dipping, usually in a proprietary solution, such as Goddard's Silver Dip.
+If a silver coin is so dark brown or black that its design can hardly be seen, then it may be worth dipping, usually in a proprietary solution, such as Goddard's Silver Dip.
 If in any doubt, don't!
 Even if silver coins are carefully cleaned, they end up looking artificially bright and silvery and will no longer appeal to most collectors.